-For decades, many scholars, researchers, funders, the taxpaying public, and others have desired that research be accessible online without paywall barriers in order to advance knowledge, promote progress, and maximize research impact and return on investment.
+For decades, scholars, researchers, funders, the taxpaying public, and others have desired that research be accessible online without paywall barriers in order to advance knowledge, promote progress, and maximize research impact and return on investment.
 The Library is a key stakeholder in advancing all of these open access initiatives.
 Here are just some of the ways we support you in publishing open access at UC Berkeley.

 Put a copy in a repository